Flash-X/Milhoja/docs/DevGuide/code_generation.rst

 When creating a packet using the 'cpp' language option, each item in tile-in, tile-in-out, tile-out, and tile-scratch will have FArrayND device memory pointers associated with them.
 The name of the pointer starts with the prefix '_f4_', followed by the name of the item, followed by the suffix '_d'.

+    * NOTE: When should we be using FArray3D / FArray2D / FArray1D instead of FArray4D?
+Is this based on dimensionality of the problem?